Batman-S/Ramen_API/README.md

     * Accepts JSON formated data matching entity type **Ramen Shop** (see Entities below)
 ### Read
 * `/ramenshop`
-   * Retrieves a list of all available ramen shops in the database
+   * Retrieves a list of all available ramen shops in the database and their associated types
 * `/ramenshop/:id`
     * Retrives one specific ramen shop designated by the id parameter